-To ensure the advancement of knowledge and the social benefits of this CURA, an analytical research component is being conducted by a well-developed alliance of academic leaders, students, and community and government partners.
+To ensure the advancement of knowledge and the social benefits of this CURA, an analytical research component is being conducted by a well-developed alliance of academic leaders, students, community and government partners.

 This research will generate new knowledge around issues of effective community-based resource management, improved accuracy of data collected by volunteers, and the successful integration of volunteer monitoring into resource management.
-This project component is guided by the Research Coordination Committee, and more information about faculty, students, and partners conducting the research can be found in the About Us and Community Partners sections of this website.
+This project component is guided by the Research Coordination Committee, and more information about faculty, students, and partners conducting the research can be found in the About CURA H20 and Community Partners sections of this website.

 This research is focused on four main themes: